King sources the highest quality leathers to ensure your furniture looks luxurious, is exceptionally durable and extremely comfortable.

 Removable covers allow you to change the appearance of your sofa whenever you feel like creating a whole new look.
 Unlike ordinary sofas, King never uses staples to attach fabric or leather to the frame.
 We use Velcro® fasteners, discreetly hidden beneath the base of the furniture, making it simple to professionally remove and replace the cover.

-Contact your nearest King Showroom and our consultants will assist you with ordering replacement covers for your furniture.
+Contact the King-Care® team and our consultants will assist you with ordering replacement covers for your furniture.

 King prides itself on using only the most premium fabrics and luxurious leathers that are made to last.
 For spot cleaning, please follow the instructions on page 10 for leather and page 12 for fabric.
 If your furniture requires a deeper clean, please contact King-Care® and we’ll make the necessary arrangements.